 Entry is via the linky at the bottom of the page and you can catch up with how to join in on the We Should Cocoa page.

-I thought I’d been rather daring with my fig and pomegranate jam followed by apricot and vanilla jam a couple of years ago, but I reckon this year beats it.
-I may have made a straight forward plum jam, which whilst being delicious wasn’t particularly innovative, but I also made a wonderful blackcurrant and chilli jam followed by chocolate jam.
+I thought I’d been rather daring with my fig and pomegranate jam followed by apricot and vanilla jam a couple of years ago.
+But I reckon this year beats it.
+I first made a straight forward plum jam, which whilst being delicious wasn’t particularly innovative.
+However, I then made a wonderful blackcurrant and chilli jam followed by this blackberry chocolate jam.

-There has been much talk recently about chocolate jam on the Twittersphere and for the first time chocolate was one of the categories in the World Jampionships this year.
+There has been much talk about chocolate jam on the Twittersphere recently.
+For the first time chocolate was one of the categories in the World Jampionships this year.
 Even Vivien Lloyd, queen of jams has recently made a chocolate and raspberry jam.
 I like to do at least one seasonal blackberry post each year, so chocolate blackberry jam it had to be.

-Never having made anything quite like this before, I was a little concerned that it a) wouldn’t work and b) wouldn’t taste good.
+As I’d never tried anything quite like this before, I was a little concerned that it a) wouldn’t work and b) wouldn’t taste good.
 I needn’t have worried.
 It was a breeze to make and tasted great.
 It set well and had a good jammy texture.
-The balance of fruit to chocolate was just right; the flavour of blackberry was very much present, but there was no mistaking the presence of chocolate either.
+The balance of fruit to chocolate was just right.
+The flavour of blackberry was very much present, but there was no mistaking the presence of chocolate either.

 - 1 lb blackberries